exercism/javascript/exercises/concept/amusement-park/.docs/instructions.md

 It is your job to provide and maintain parts of the IT system of an amusement park.
 In particular, you are responsible for the program that manages visitors and tickets.

-First you will create a new visitor in the system, then you will provide a function for revoking a ticket.
+First, you will create a new visitor in the system, then you will provide a function for revoking a ticket.
 In task 3 and 4 you will work on the ticket tracking system that helps to prevent forgery.
-Lastly you will help adapting the system to new legal requirements.
+Lastly, you will help adapting the system to new legal requirements.

 ## 1. Create a new visitor